Kansas City Nursing Home Abuse Attorney

 According to the World Health Organization, psychological abuse is the most common type of elder abuse in institutional settings, with 33.4 percent of reports falling under this category.
 This type of abuse is often quite subtle compared to others, but its effects can be just as damaging.
 Victims may experience emotional trauma, loss of self-esteem, and feelings of isolation due to psychological abuse.

 Physical abuse is also highly prevalent in nursing homes.
-At 14.1 percent, It’s the second-most common type according to WHO data.
+At 14.1 percent, it’s the second-most common type according to WHO data.
 Other sources suggest that as much as 29 percent of nursing home abuse involves physical abuse.

 justice statue